-The Nomination Committee, composed of Mr. Ferdinand Soliman as Chairman, Ms. Emelita Mangosing and Mr. Roseller Anacito as members, in a meeting held on April 24, 2019, indorsed the respective nominations in favor of Ms. Liza Niedo (by Mr. Ferdinand Soliman) and Engr.
+The Nomination Committee, composed of Mr. Ferdinand Soliman as Chairman, Ms. Emelita Mangosing and Mr. Roseller Anacito as members, in a meeting held on June 22, 2020, endorsed the respective nominations in favor of Ms. Liza Niedo (by Mr. Ferdinand Soliman) and Engr.
 Roseller Anacito (by Ms. Emelita Mangosing).
 Mr. Ferdinand Soliman and Ms. Emelita Mangosing are not related in any manner to the nominees.